achugh95/Email_App/README.md

 ### To install the Django dependencies
 - pip install django-requirements.txt

+NOTE: The project is not actively maintained and hence for safe side, the virtual environment has been uploaded in the repository itself.

 ### Complete the Database migrations
 - python manage.py makemigrations
 - python manage.py migrate